-Fast Exponentiation and Floating Point Representations
+Fast Exponentiation and Floating Point Representation

 Where I briefly explain an old school trick to approximate the exponential function, by abusing the way floating points are represented in memory.
 The method is known since at least 1999, where it appears in a paper by Nicol Schraudolph.